 - 1. Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions. - 2.
 Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program's discipline. - 3.
 Communicate effectively in a variety of professional contexts. - 4.
 Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles. - 5.
 Function effectively as a member or leader of a team engaged in activities appropriate to the program's discipline. - 6.
 Apply computer science theory and software development fundamentals to produce computing-based solutions.

-1 0

-Degree Requiren nents: Total Credit Hours: 130
+Degree Requirements: Total Credit Hours: 13 --

-Course Credits

-(Req.
-CH:33) the Future (Req.
+General Education (Req.
+CH:33) Cluster 1: Skills for the Future (Req.
 Ch:15)

-Area 1: Innovation n and Entrepreneurship

-(Required Credit Hours:3)
+Area 1: Innovation and Entrepreneurship (Required Credit Hours:3)

-ITBP 418 Entrepreneurship in Information Technology 3
+ITBP 418 Entrepreneurship in Information Technology

-Also counts towards the Major

-Area 2: English C ommunication

-(Required Credit Hours:3)